fullcalendar/fullcalendar-docs/_posts/2019-02-06-v4-beta-release.md

 dsq_thread_id:
   - "7213172625"
 ---
 The FullCalendar v4 **beta** has just been released.
 It contains almost exactly the same API as the previous alpha version except for one big thing: all functionality is broken up into **plugins**.
-There is a **core** package, but it won&#8217;t do anything on its own.
+There is a **core** package, but it won't do anything on its own.
 You must load plugins for everything, including each type of view.<!--more-->

 [View the list of plugins »](https://fullcalendar.io/docs/v4/plugin-index)